invoiceninja/invoiceninja/readme.md

     composer install

-Install JavaScript and HTML packages using Bower.
+Install JavaScript and HTML packages using Bower and NPM.
 This is optional, it's only needed if you want to modify the JavaScript.

     bower install
+    npm install

 Create database user and a database for ninja